Building and Styling UI Components Using Tailwind CSS

 Step 4: Customize the Card

-The card is represented by an <div> element with classes max-w-sm, rounded-lg, overflow-hidden, shadow-md, and bg-white.
+The card is represented by a <div> element with classes max-w-sm, rounded-lg, overflow-hidden, shadow-md, and bg-white.
 These classes give the card a rounded shape, hide overflowing content, add a shadow effect, and set a white background.

 Step 5: Add an Image